-Acrylic – Water-based paints that dry quickly.
-Commonly used externally and for walls and ceilings inside.
+Acrylic – water-based paints that dry quickly.
+Commonly used externally and for walls and ceilings internally.

-Enamel – Produces a hard, smooth finish.
-Traditionally oil-based, they are now available in water-based formulas which dry more quickly.
+Enamel – produces a hard, smooth finish.
+While traditionally oil-based, enamel paints are now available in water-based formulas which dry more quickly.

 Ceiling white – a flat paint designed to hide imperfections in ceilings.
 It also has a thicker formula than wall paints so there’s less mess when painting overhead.

 Gloss level – the shininess of a paint.
 High gloss, semi-gloss, low sheen and matt are the different levels of finish available.